woodfrog/heat/README.md

     │
     │── ......          # dataset splits, miscs
 ```
-Note that the Structured3D floorplan data is generated with the scripts provided by MonteFloor[1] (see [```s3d_preprocess```](https://github.com/woodfrog/heat/s3d_preprocess) if interested).
+Note that the Structured3D floorplan data is generated with the scripts provided by MonteFloor[1].
 We thank the authors for kindly sharing the processing scripts, please cite their paper if you use the corresponding resources.

+#### Data preprocessing for floorplan reconstruction (Optional)

+All the data used in our paper are provided in the download links above.
+However, If you are interested in the data preparation process for the floorplan reconstruction task, please refer to the [```s3d_preprocess```](https://github.com/woodfrog/heat/tree/master/s3d_preprocess) directory in which we provide the scripts and a brief doc.

 ### Checkpoints